TheHo1yPeanut/Textadventure/README.md

 Welcome to this textadventure!
 The commands will be listed below:

+The prefix for commands are " ! "

 !help (This command will show you every other command)

+!quit (End game)

 !help basics (Shows every basic function in the game that is needed)